0xshinobii/asquare08.github.io/content/posts/curveAMM/stableSwap.md

 Coming back to the StableSwap equation, let's look at how it is used in the [Curve](https://curve.fi) protocol.
 I have taken [3pool](https://curve.fi/3pool/) (DAI/USDC/USDT ) as an example.

 Let's say the trader wants to know the amount DAI will they receive for depositing $dx$ amount of USDC.
-In this case, the input token `i` is USDC, and the output token `j` is DAI.
+In this case, the input token $i$ is USDC, and the output token $j$ is DAI.
 The updated amount of USDC in the pool can be calculated as $x = x_i + dx$ where, $x_i$ is the current balance of USDC.
 Since the token amounts always need to follow the StableSwap invariant, updated DAI amount ($y = x_j$) in the pool can be calculated by numerically solving equation $\ref{eqn:stableswap}$ for $y$ and with the amount of USDC equal to $x$.
-But first, let's rearrange the equation $\ref{eqn:stableswap}$ which forms a polynomial equation of degree 2 in $y$ and can be simplified as
+But first, let's rearrange the equation $\ref{eqn:stableswap}$ which forms a polynomial equation of degree $2$ in $y$ and can be simplified as

 $$\begin{equation}
 f(y) = y^2 + (b-D)y - c = 0